professional executing playing making dominos, POV finger on dominos.

 Project Reserves:

 Project Reserves provide an opportunity to address the risks that might occur in the project life cycle.
 Reserves could be time and/or money allotted to address the risks related to any aspect of the project.
+Learn Project reserves effectively as part of our live online PMP Training Course.

 Reserve Analysis:

 Reserve Analysis is a process followed to plan Contingency reserves and Management Reserves in the project life cycle.
 Reserve analysis is performed to assess whether the planned contingency and management reserves are enough to manage the risks or is it needed to revise these reserves.
+Learn Reserve Analysis as part of our Self-paced PMP course.

 Some of the risks in the project can be identified by the project team and stakeholders and there can be some risks which cannot be identified and could be emergent risks which might occur at a later date but was never anticipated by the team.
+As part of PMP Certification Training, Reserve Analysis is covered in detail in Project Risk Management.

 Known Unknowns or Identified Risks:

 Identified risks are the ones which are identified and documented in the project risk register.
 Identified risks doesn’t’ mean they have occurred in the project but it means they are anticipated by the team and team has also recorded the risk in the risk artefacts such as risk register and updated the risk responses.
 Identified risks are also called as ‘Known Risks’ or ‘Known Unknowns’.
+To understand these confusing terminologies, explore our Self-paced PMP Course.
+You may also choose to register for our live online PMP Certification Training Course.

 E.g. the project manager and team have identified that the equipment no.1 used in the project is old enough and might break down in a couple of weeks.
 To account for such possible loss or negative risk, the project management team will set aside some reserve in the form of cost in this case.
 This reserve is known as ‘Contingency Reserve’.